 South Korea has also reached out to China for help to break the deadlock with the North.
 Although North Korea has rejected foreign aid for the coronavirus pandemic and recent floods, there are no signs Moon will alter his agenda anytime soon.
 As such, Moon will not sit idly by while Biden implements his “strategic patience”.

 The cohesion of the US–South Korea alliance is based not only on deterring North Korea, but also on how the two allies can agree on engaging it.
 Moon may not like Trump’s disrespect for South Korea’s security, but Moon arguably can be pleased with the US president’s three summits with Kim.
 The prospect of a Trump victory and his promise to strike a deal quickly with North Korea can in some ways bolster Seoul’s diplomacy with Pyongyang.
-With Biden, however, a coordinated attempt with allies to deter and sanctions Pyongyang might assure Seoul’s security, but it will also seriously undercut Moon’s North Korea policy, and potentially deepen the split between the two allies.
+With Biden, however, a coordinated attempt with allies to deter and sanction Pyongyang might assure Seoul’s security, but it will also seriously undercut Moon’s North Korea policy, and potentially deepen the split between the two allies.